mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 ## Neural Networks: Q-Value function and Policy Network

-In the following section, we provide the source code for basic neural network that are require for the DDPG algorithm.
+In the following section, an attempt of the basic neural network source code that is required for the DDPG algorithm to work is presented.

 ### Q-Value Function